eslint/eslint/docs/src/extend/custom-rules.md

 ### Accessing Code Paths

 ESLint analyzes code paths while traversing AST.
-You can access that code path objects with five events related to code paths.
+You can access code path objects with five events related to code paths.
 For more information, refer to [Code Path Analysis](code-path-analysis).

 ### Deprecated `context` Methods